-The hard part of the hike isn’t the initial steep climb but finding the trailhead.
+The hard part of the Forgetmenot Ridge hikeisn’t the initial steep climb but finding the trailhead (detailed info in the blog).
 It took numerous false starts before my friend and I were sure we were heading in the right direction.
 Once we were on the Wildhorse Trail I knew we were on our way.

 It’s a very steep start on the Forgetmenot Ridge hike but once you clear the trees and get out onto a ridge, the views start to unfold.
 Continue on the obvious trail, a little less steeply, through trees mixed with some grassy sections.
 There are steep side trails up to the Forgetmenot Ridge but you can also continue on a well-trodden trail to a cairn just below the ridge some distance on.

 From the cairn on the ridge you have a couple of options.
-Go left (north) and follow the ridge to a huge cairn (and windbreak) overlooking the Elbow River at a height of 2,240 metres.
+Go left (north) and follow the ridge to a huge cairn (and windbreak) overlooking the Elbow River at a height of 2,240 m.
 This is the obvious turnaround point.
-Alternatively you can continue south on Forgetmenot Ridge to Forgetmenot Mountain, a one way distance of about 3.5 kilometres.
+Alternatively you can continue south on Forgetmenot Ridge to Forgetmenot Mountain, a one way distance of about 3.5 km.

 It’s about five hours round-trip once you find the trail.
-The vertical gain is approximately 700 metres over a one way distance of about 10 kilometres.
+The vertical gain is approximately 700 m over a one way distance of about 10 kilometres.

 The Powderface Ridge hike feels like Prairie Mountain at the start.
-Over the first two kilometres you climb 400 metres.
-But once you reach the meadows, the trail moderates though it’s still approximately 700 metres of climbing to reach the col. From the col head right to reach the Canada flag and cairn – along with great views of Mount Glasgow, Cornwall, Outlaw and Banded Peaks.
+Over the first two kilometres you climb 400 m.
+But once you reach the meadows, the trail moderates though it’s still approximately 700 m of climbing to reach the col. From the col head right to reach the Canada flag and Rainy Summit Ridge cairn – along with great views of Mount Glasgow, Cornwall, Outlaw and Banded Peaks.